top of page

 Dusty Weis:

 ABC News with the coverage there.
-On his own terms, Hootie Johnson had stepped down from his membership chair at Augusta in 2006.
+Yes, on his own terms, Hootie Johnson had stepped down from his membership chair at Augusta in 2006.
 Then in 2011, IBM had announced the appointment of its first female CEO, Ginni Rometty.
-And with previous IBM executives having received membership invites to Augusta, and IBM's continued sponsorship of the Masters, speculation was rampant that Augusta would finally need to revisit the issue.
+And with previous IBM executives all having received membership invites to Augusta, and IBM's continued sponsorship of the Masters, speculation was rampant that Augusta would finally need to revisit the issue.

 Dusty Weis: